 You’ll also find other flavors of musubi — such as chicken or hot dog — but Spam is most prevalent.

 The go-to fast lunch for people in the islands, you won’t find it in many restaurants.
-Instead, check the local supermarket or nearest gas station.
+Instead, check the local supermarket or nearest gas station convenience store.

 Pronounce po-kay, this raw fish dish is a favorite for residents and visitors alike.
 For the best flavor, get yours early in the day while the fish is still quite fresh.
 Ahi tuna is the standby and it comes in many versions: spicy, Hawaiian, sesame, and more.

-You’ll find poke on many restaurant menus or grab some in the supermarket fish section for a meal on the go.
+You’ll find poke on many restaurant menus or grab plain poke or a poke bowl in the supermarket fish section for a meal on the go.

 These little leaf-wrapped packets of goodness are a favorite of many.
 The process of making lau lau is time intensive.
-A piece of fish and a piece of pork is wrapped first in an edible luau leaf (the leaf from a taro plant) and then in a long ti leaf.
+A piece of fish and a piece of pork is wrapped first in an edible luau leaf (the leaf from a taro plant) and then in long ti leaves.

-To eat, you’ll unroll (and discard) the ti leaf and savor the cooked greens, fish, and pork.
+To eat, you’ll unroll (and discard) the ti leaf and savor the cooked taro leaves, fish, and pork.